tollim311/Co-Clustering_Deep_Latent_Block_Model/README.md

 ## movielens_data.ipynb

 This notebook contain the training of the model on real data from movielens dataset.

-Necessary files :
+Necessary files : ratings.dat (or movielens.csv if created)

-Warning : the files is training on 20000 X 8000 size matrix and read files with more than 700M datapoint For info on the dataset check : https://grouplens.org/datasets/movielens/
+Warning : the files is training on 20000 X 8000 size matrix and read files with more than 700M datapoint.
+For more info on the dataset check : https://grouplens.org/datasets/movielens/

 ## model.py

 Necessary files : args.py

 This file contain only the model architecture

 ## args.py